-- 1. Authorize the County Executive, or his designee, to submit 2022 Annual Action Plan to the United States Department of Housing and Urban Development ("HUD") and to provide such additional information as may be required by HUD for the Community Development Block Grant, Home Investment Partnerships Program, and Emergency Solutions Grants programs. - Authorize the County Executive, or his designee, to accept the grant funds in the amount of \$3,131,635 or such other amount as determined by HUD, subject to HUD approval of the submission. - 3.
-Appropriate the sum of \$3,131,635 for grant funds, or such other amount as determined by HUD, and the sum of \$200,067, which is the estimated Program Income expected to be generated during the program year, into fund 9005, funds center 1501010000, Community Development Grants, contingent on HUD approval.
+- 1. Amend Resolution 194 of 2021 to authorize the submission of a second Amendment to the 2021 Annual Action Plan for the Home Investment Partnerships ("HOME") program to the United States Department of Housing and Urban Development ("HUD") and to provide such additional information as may be required by HUD. - 2.
+Authorize the County Executive, or his designee, to accept the grant funds in the amount of \$4,075,511.40 or such other amount as determined by the United States Department of Housing and Urban Development ("HUD"), subject to HUD approval of the submission.